Airlines, Hotels & Travel OVERVIEW

 Unfortunately, those bailouts may not be anywhere near enough to keep some airlines in business.

 Meanwhile, the entire industry has curtailed flights and announced massive employee layoffs.
 While considering the devastating year that the travel industry had in 2020, it is worthwhile to look back at 2019, which was a boom year for virtually all travel sectors.

 In most parts of the

 The global travel industry is comprised of a wide variety of businesses, from hotels and inns to casino resorts, trains, buses, airplanes, cruise ships, tour operators and travel bookers, both online and physical.
-According to the World Travel & Tourism Council (WTTC), nearly 1.1 billion tourists traveled the world during 2013, a new record high.
+The United Nations World Tourism Office (UNWTO) estimated 1.5 billion international tourist arrivals occurred worldwide during 2019, plus 8.8 billion domestic tourist arrivals.